Can You Dig It?

 The Power of Water: How the Land Gets its Shape

 Use wave tanks and other interactive models to explore water’s power in shaping our ever-changing environment.

 The Museum’s own Discovery Cart.

-Learn how to tell the real-deal meteorites from imposters.
+Learn how to identify and distinguish real meteorites from look-a-likes.

 Exploring the Deep Ocean